QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 The replicator knows if replication needs to take place by examining hashes.
 A hash file is created for each partition, which contains hashes of each directory in the partition.
-For a given partition, the hash files for each of the partition’s copies are compared.
+For a given partition, the hash files for each of the partition's copies are compared.
 If the hashes are different, then it is time to replicate, and the directory that needs to be replicated is copied over.

 This is where partitions come in handy.
 With fewer things in the system, larger chunks of data are transferred around